MooersLab/ACA2022/README.md

-# Slides for talk at the 2022 annual meeting of the ACA Structural Sciences Soceity
+# Easing script writing in Google Colab with structural biology snippets

-Slides to talk on 1 August 2022 at the American Crystallographic Association.
+Slides from talk on 1 August 2022 at the 72nd Annual Meeting of the American Crystallographic Association: the Structural Sciences Society.
 The talk was using using snippet libraries in Colab notebooks.
 The end of the talk included the use of Neovim and other editors to code cells via GhostText; this might be the most widely useful take-away from this talk.

 ## Related repos